 You can do the “Volta dos 7” on foot, in a walking route (PR3), by bicycle or by car.
 My suggestion is that you discover this route on foot or bicycle so that you can enjoy the beauty of this place.

-If you like to stroll through walking routes, then know that São Pedro de Moel has 3 available routes (PR1, PR2, PR3) that will make you discover the most gorgeous oceanic landscapes, the amazing pine forest of Leiria, where you can find some serpent pine trees and the old rail track of Lata train (PR1).
+If you like to stroll through walking routes, then know that São Pedro de Moel has 3 available routes (PR1, PR2, PR3) that will make you discover the most beautiful seascape, the amazing pine forest of Leiria, where you can find some serpent pine trees and the old rail track of Lata train (PR1).

 In 1923, to get the wood out of the forest, a Decauville-type railway was built (60 cm width), where 3 steam locomotives with 2 railcars for passengers and some more for the transportation of various materials.